 Sustainable Living Center Oregon

-We are offering a FREE 8 week course on how to build an Air-Crete Building.
+A FREE 8 week course on how to build an Air-Crete Building in Lincoln City, Oregon.
 We are looking for volunteers who are willing to meet weekly.
 Participates will learn how to make and use Air-Crete.
 Course starts on Saturday June 24, 2017 and will continue for 8 weeks on Saturdays 1 – 6 pm.

 Air-Crete Greenhouse details at: http://www.GoAndGrowHouse.com